atomicptr/xyz/README.md

 # xyz

-Custom C++ standard library with stuff that I kinda write often
+Custom C++ standard library

 - Header only, just pick what you need (some components might be dependant on others)
-- No dependencies
+- No external dependencies

 ## License